sw1ft747/Library-of-Utils/README.md

 Useful math and vector math functions

-Additional matrix classes
+Matrix 3x4 class

-New methods for Vector, QAngle, Quaternion and CTerrorPlayer classes
+New methods for Vector, QAngle, Quaternion classes

 # Add-ons that use Library of Utils
 Dynamic Light: https://steamcommunity.com/sharedfiles/filedetails/?id=2261165699